Neste

 Neste knows that airlines and logistics businesses have set ambitious targets for greenhouse gas (GHG) emission reductions.
 To best position itself in the market and ensure credibility, Neste GHG emission reduction is calculated with established life-cycle assessment (LCA) methodologies, such as the CORSIA methodology.
 Using Neste’s SAF in unblended form would reduce GHG emissions by up to 80% over the fuel’s life cycle compared to using fossil jet fuel.

-Neste see the long-term opportunities with SAF but awareness of the product, its benefits and ease of use are still too low:
+Neste sees the long-term opportunities with SAF but awareness of the product, its benefits and ease of use are still too low: